propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.18 =
+* Added support for GDPR in new settings area, including option to specify if properties enquiries are stored or not, as well as ability to add disclaimer text to forms
+* Add notice to admin screens now if no page has been selected as the 'Search Results' page
+* Exclude off market properties from Yoast XML sitemap
+* Use marker icon from Map Search add on on property map shortcode if add on being used and icon has been uploaded
+* Cater for multiple [property_map] shortcodes being used on the same page by allowing a unique ID to be passed into it, for example [property_map id="map_X"]
+* Declared compatibility for WordPress 4.9.5

 = 1.4.17 =
 * New template hook 'propertyhive_template_not_on_market' to display a message when off market property is being viewed